All About Feature Scaling

 The following resources are a collection of posts and guides that have helped me along the way.
-I've shared them in case they might be useful to other curious minds.
 They are listed in no particular order.

 # Embracing the Differences : Inside the Netflix API Redesign